-GDPR uses the term Personal Data in referencing what information is to be protected.
+The GDPR uses the term Personal Data in referencing what information is to be protected.
 Personal Data can be defined as data which can be used by itself, or in concert with other such data items, to identify an individual.
-For Backblaze, the following is a list of the Personal Data elements we may collect and store depending on the Backblaze product used and options selected.
+Below we have listed the more common Personal Data elements we collect.
+Please consult our Privacy Notice for additional information on why we collect this data and how it is used.

 - email address